International Student Handbook

 Scotland

-For further information, see VisitScotland's website.
+For further information, see VisitScotland's website

 Edinburgh

-Edinburgh is Scotland’s capital city and is located in the south-east of the country.
-Edinburgh is frequently voted as one of the most beautiful cities in Europe and one of the best places to live in the UK.
+Edinburgh is frequently voted one of the most beautiful cities in Europe and rated one of the best places to live in the UK.

 Queen Margaret University